 Are quail eggs healthy?

 If you have a chicken egg allergy, it's wise to be cautious when testing your tolerance for quail eggs.
-Regardless of a chicken egg allergy, it's still possible to be allergic to quail eggs.
 As always, it's best to discuss any concerns with a medical professional.

 How to buy and store